-- To begin with, the gorgeous Lechuguilla Cave ranks as the seventh longest cave known to man.
-It also ranks as the second deepest known cave located in its immediate region.
+- First of all, the gorgeous Lechuguilla Cave currently ranks as the seventh longest cave known to man.
+Furthermore, it also ranks as the second deepest known cave located in its immediate region.
 That fact alone makes it stand out from the myriad other caves around the world.

 - Yet it remains most famous for a variety of other reasons, as well.
 These include its incredible formations, unusual geology, and remarkably pristine condition.
-Regulations limiting access to the site to approved scientific and exploration teams maintain this condition.
+In addition, specific regulations limiting access to the site to approved scientific and exploration teams maintain this condition.

-- Strangely enough, the cave actually owes its name to a local plant.
-That holds true due to the fact that the extremely rare agave lechuguilla, which grows only in the region surrounding the cave.
-In fact, the rare species occurs quite near the entrance to the Mammoth Cave.
+- Strangely enough, however, the remarkable cave actually owes its name to a local plant.
+That holds true due to the fact that the extremely rare agave lechuguilla grows only in the region surrounding the cave.
+In fact, the rare species occurs quite near the entrance to the mammoth cave.

-- You will find this incredible cave situated within the boundaries of the Carlsbad Caverns National Park.
+- Finally, you will find this incredible cave situated within the boundaries of the Carlsbad Caverns National Park.
 Therefore, it enjoys a level of protection that not all such geological wonders can claim.
 The truly astonishing site has, however, served as the setting for several documentaries.

 Lechuguilla Cave Physical Description

-The known dimensions of the magnificent Lechuguilla Cave continue to change, as a result of continued exploration.
+The known dimensions of the magnificent Lechuguilla Cave continue to change.
+This change occurs as a result of continued exploration.
 Yet, as of the latest exploration, in 2013, its total length was approximately 138.3 mi (222.6 km).
 Presently, it has a maximum known depth of 1,604 ft (489 m).

-Yet its most renowned features remain the wide variety of geological formations it contains.
-These include rare lemon-yellow speleothems, 20 ft (6.1 m) long chandeliers composed of pure gypsum, cave pearls, and countless stalagmites and stalactites.
+Yet its most renowned features remain the wide variety of geological formations the magnificent cave contains.
+These include rare lemon-yellow speleothems measuring as much as 20 ft (6.1 m) long.
+It also includes chandeliers composed of pure gypsum, cave pearls, and countless stalagmites and stalactites.

-It is worth noting that many of its features were named after items from The Wizard of Oz.
+It also bears mentioning that many of its features were named after items from The Wizard of Oz.
 These include an enormous room measuring 600 ft (180 m) in length, 150 ft (46 m) wide, and the same in height.
 This remarkable feature, the discoverer named Munchkinland, after the fictional land in the book and movie.